Smooth endoplasmic reticulum

 The smooth endoplasmic reticulum is present in almost all eukaryotic cells.
 However, some eukaryotic cells lack sER, such as ova, embryonic cells, and mature RBCs.
 Conversely, some specialized cells, are rich in sER.
 Examples of cells with abundant sER are sebaceous glands, gonadal cells involved in producing steroid hormones (such as Leydig cells in the testis and follicular cells in the ovary), hepatocytes in the liver, and cells of striated muscles.

-Biological Functions of Smooth Endoplasmic Reticulum
+Smooth Endoplasmic Reticulum Functions

 sER plays a crucial role in cellular metabolism.
 The diverse metabolic processes where sER is involved varies according to the cell type and they are found abundant in certain cell types that rely heavily on sER functions.